HydrologyFrankfurt/ReWaterGAP/docs/index.rst

             To the user guide

     .. grid-item-card::  API reference
-        :img-top: _static/index_api.svg
+        :img-top: images/api_reference.svg
         :class-card: intro-card
         :shadow: md

-        The reference guide contains a detailed description of the pandas API.
+        The reference guide contains a detailed description of the ReWaterGAP API.
 The reference describes how the methods work and which parameters can be used.
 It assumes that you have an understanding of the key concepts.

         +++